 Change the fourth paragraph of 7.1.3.4.1 as follows:

 Each fragment of an MSDU or MMPDU contains a copy of the sequence number assigned to that MSDU or MMPDU.
-The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof., except (#91)that the sequence number in the (re)transmission of an MSDU or A-MSDU via the No-Ack/No-Retry, MRG-Unsolicited-Retry or MRG-Block-Ack Ack policy does not need to (#569) match the sequence number of the same MSDU or A-MSDU (re)transmitted via the MRG-DMS Ack policy.
+The sequence number remains constant in all retransmissions of an MSDU, MMPDU, or fragment thereof., except (#91) when the MSDU or MMPDU is delivered via DMS, and the No-Ack/No-Retry, GCR (#686)-Unsolicited-Retry or GCR (#686)-Block-Ack retransmission(#961) policy.
+In this case the unicast delivery of the MSDU or MMPDU via (#261) DMS does not need to (#569) match the sequence number of the same MSDU or MMPDU (re)transmitted using group addressed delivery(#809).

 7.1.3.5.2 EOSP (end of service period) subfield